 Leopards have the largest habitat range of all the big cats and occur widely in Africa, Europe and Asia.
 Leopards mostly live in areas with grasslands, woodlands and riverine forests.

-African leopards are can be found in a wide array of habitats except for the extremely sandy deserts.
+African leopards can be found in a wide array of habitats except for the extremely sandy deserts.
 African Leopards can be seen in the wild in some parts of Morocco, Western, Central, Eastern and Southern Africa.

 Related article: Where do African leopards LIVE in the wild?